-- Schools must submit a Memorandum of Agreement by Wednesday, October 3, 2018 if they plan to participate
+- Teachers attending the workshop must submit a Memorandum of Agreement if they plan to participate in this challenge.

-- Students must submit data and research poster for complete entry submission.
+- Students must submit data, research poster and research poster presentation (video) for complete entry submission.

 Electronically submit the following:

-Deliver the following to Franklin Park Conservatory in person or via certified mail (electronic submission of design is not accepted)
+Delivered to Franklin Park Conservatory in person or via certified mail (electronic submission of design is not accepted)